|

 there can be a temporary false elevation of the reading

-by several microwatts.
+by several units.
 This is easily detected, as the meter

 will not read "zero" with the cover over the sensor,

-but give a reading of a few microwatts instead.
+but give a reading of a few microwatts or UVI instead.
 Allowing

 the meter to cool or dry out will resolve the problem.
 In

-the meter in a plastic bag with a sachet of silica gel.
+suggests storing the meter in a plastic bag with a sachet

 When